Kubernetes » Advanced Topics

 Future of Kubernetes: What’s Next?

-1. Serverless on Kubernetes: Knative 1.12+, OpenFaaS, KEDA 2.13
+1. Serverless on Kubernetes: Knative, OpenFaaS, and KEDA for scale-to-zero and event-driven workloads

-3. WebAssembly: Running Wasm workloads with runwasi
+3. WebAssembly: Running Wasm workloads alongside containers via runwasi

-4. AI/ML Workloads: Kubeflow 1.8, MLOps pipelines, Ray on K8s
+4. AI/ML Workloads: Kubeflow, MLOps pipelines, and Ray on Kubernetes

 5. eBPF Integration: Cilium, Pixie for advanced observability